Christopher Morel

-Christopher Rafael Morel (born June 24, 1999) is a Dominican professional baseball utility player for the Tampa Bay Rays of Major League Baseball (MLB).
-He has previously played in MLB for the Chicago Cubs.
+Christopher Rafael Morel (born June 24, 1999) is a Dominican professional baseball utility player for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Chicago Cubs, Tampa Bay Rays, and Miami Marlins.
 Morel signed with the Cubs as an international free agent in 2015, and made his MLB debut with them in 2022.